Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 A Team Roster of Tunes and Cameos

 Twenty-five years later, the sequel continues the same driving factor that its predecessor established: having an NBA player playing with the Looney Tunes characters.
 In the first film, Michael Jordan was the straight-faced yet pure player willing to help the wacky Looney Tunes against the aliens.

 LeBron James is the famous NBA superstar who has a hard time letting his son follow in his footsteps due to avoiding a similar mistake he made years ago.
-While he has a bit of an ego, LeBron does deeply care about his family and has a love for the Looney Tunes.
+While he has a bit of an ego, LeBron deeply cares about his family and loves the Looney Tunes.
 Speaking of which, Dom is Lebron's son who designs video games passionately and wants his dad to be proud.

-The most changed out of the cast is Bugs' basketball-playing girlfriend Lola.
+The most changed out of the cast is Bugs' basketball-playing girlfriend, Lola.
 Since her debut in the previous movie, Lola had quite a history and changes throughout her appearances.
-She went from a sex symbol to a kooky romantic voiced by Kristen Wiig and now, a strong independent woman.
+She went from a sex symbol, to a kooky romantic voiced by Kristen Wiig, and now a strong independent woman.
 Nonetheless, she maintains her no-nonsense and tomboyish nature and is willing to help LeBron rescue his son.